Legal Guidance After Serious Leg, Knee and Ankle Injuries

 - Fractures of bones such as the femur or tibia, such that movement and weight-bearing capabilities cannot be restored through surgery

 For you as the victim of a severe knee, ankle, or other leg injury, it can be important to recognize that:

 - A decision-maker in your case may require conclusive evidence that you will be unable to walk without aid for 12 months or longer.

 - Evidence of severe chronic pain and other aspects of your overall medical condition may be relevant to your case.

 - Submission of objective medical evidence such as MRI results, X-rays and an ongoing treatment record showing marginal or very limited improvement may also be critical to the success of your claim.

-Contact Us For Honest Legal Counsel
+Contact Us for Honest Legal Counsel

 From offices in Ypsilanti, Taylor, Adrian and Jackson, our experienced attorneys carefully evaluate and diligently pursue Social Security Disability appeals for people who cannot work.
-Attorney J. Gregory Frye has in-depth knowledge of the law, processes and steps essential to your case.

 To discuss your specific situation and legal options, please request a free, no-risk case evaluation today.
 You may call our firm at (734) 485-7000, or email us today.